 We provide a structured programme of activities to inform, inspire and motivate our pupils towards their future careers.
-We aim to help them understand where different education and training decisions could take them.
-Through the provision of good quality careers education, information, advice and guidance we support pupils to make choices and manage transition.
-We are guided by the eight benchmarks for delivering good careers guidance as identified in the Gatsby ‘Good Career Guidance’ report .
+We aim to help them understand where different education and training decisions could take them and our provision is guided by the eight benchmarks identified in the Gatsby ‘Good Career Guidance’ report .
 As detailed in our Pupil, parent and carer entitlement statement for Careers 2018, all of our pupils have access to:

 - A stable careers programme delivered through PSHE and through the curriculum from years 7 to 13 that equips them to make effective use of careers information, advice and guidance and to develop career management and employability skills.